fatema010/Absenteeism_Project/README.md

 - Utilized the model's methods for making predictions and customizing as needed.

-- Additionally, created a logistic regression model:
+- Additionally, I created a logistic regression model:
    - Prepared the absenteeism dataset.
    - Split the dataset into training and testing sets.
    - Created and trained the logistic regression model.
    - Made predictions on the testing data.

 ## Results
-Based on the analysis, the most important factors for excessive absenteeism include:
+Based on the analysis, the most critical factors for excessive absenteeism include:
 - The reasons for absence, with poisoning being the top reason.
 - Transportation expense.
 - Having children and pets.